top of page

 The Mushroom

-There is also a copper smelting furnace.
-Charcoal was burnt with crushed copper ore and air was pumped into the furnace through clay pipes to raise the temperature.
+You will also see a copper smelting furnace.
+Charcoal was burnt with crushed copper ore, and air was pumped into the furnace through clay pipes to raise the temperature.
 This produced molten copper and left behind black slag.
-The numerous slag heaps near the Mushroom show that production was on an industrial scale.
-This is one reason Timna is considered a major metallurgical center and not just a small workshop.
+The numerous slag heaps near the Mushroom indicate that production here was on an industrial scale.
+This is one reason that Timna is considered a major metallurgical center and not just a small workshop.

 The Mushroom